Lawsuit: Blytheville police crushed man’s windpipe, leaving him comatose

-The lawsuit, filed Tuesday, claims 29-year-old Rashawn Warren remains at a hospital in Jonesboro in a permanent vegatative state resulting from injuries sustained during his arrest.
+The lawsuit, filed Tuesday, claims 30-year-old Rayshawn Warren remains at a hospital in Jonesboro in a permanent vegetative state resulting from injuries sustained during his arrest.

 Attorneys said Warren's medical bills already surpass $250,000.